yannhodiesne/Discord-M1/README.md

 # Discord-M1

+> This project is a fork of [Discord-M1](https://github.com/17hoehbr/Discord-M1), with support for screen sharing, and tweaks to keep the native application look on macOS.

-An ARM64 native Discord desktop app for M1 Macs
+An ARM64 native Discord desktop app for M1 Macs, based on [17hoehbr](https://github.com/17hoehbr)'s work.

-Based on my [apple-music-electron](https://github.com/17hoehbr/apple-music-electron) project for Linux.
+Based on the original author's [apple-music-electron](https://github.com/17hoehbr/apple-music-electron) project for Linux.

 # Building from source